NBrennan26/games/README.md

-All the games in one place
+All the games in one convenient location